ekqt/ekqtblog/src/data/understanding-morgan.md

 ## Tokens

-If you want to customise your own middleware functions you will have to create your own tokens.
+If you want to customize your own middleware functions, you will have to create your own tokens.
 To define a token, simply invoke `morgan.token()` with the name and a callback function.
 This callback function is expected to return a string value.
 The value returned is then available as `:tokenName`, for the example shown, we are creating a token called `:body` to log the request's body in JSON format.

 ```javascript
 morgan.token("body", function (req, res) {